Tragic Story Of Partition

 • Published by Sadhana Pustaka Prakashan, Ram Nivas, Baliyakaka Marg, Near Juna Dhorbajar, Kankaria, Ahmedabad - 380028

 While writing book-review, I have to be sure that I do not rewrite the same book in detail.
-So my aim will be brief introduction.
-At the same time, the information about book should be precise and to the point, so the reader understands the subject and desires to read the said book.
-I will so that.
+So my aim will be a brief introduction.
+At the same time, the information about the book should be precise and to the point, so the reader understands the subject and desires to read the said book.
+I will do that.

-On 15-August-1947, India was going to be "Independent" from British rule.
-What events lead to partition of India in two is the subject of this book.
-Every patriotic and history loving person must read this book.
+On 15 August 1947, India was going to be "Independent" from British rule.
+What events lead to the partition of India in two is the subject of this book.
+Every patriotic and history-loving person must read this book.

 Was the partition of India a must?
-Answer is big "vents leading to NO".
-This book describes in details the events leading to partition and tells in the end how "Re-Union” is not impossible.
+The answer is big "vents leading to NO".
+This book describes in detail the events leading to partition and tells in the end how "Re-Union” is not impossible.

 I would like to tell this in three parts: